akullpp/awesome-java/README.md

 ## Compiler-compiler

-*Tools that create parsers, interpreters or compilers*
+*Tools that create parsers, interpreters or compilers.*

 * [ANTLR](http://www.antlr.org/) - Complex full-featured framework.
 * [JavaCC](https://javacc.java.net/) - More specific and slightly easier to learn.

 ## Continuous Integration

-*Tools which support continuously building, testing and releasing applications*
+*Tools which support continuously building, testing and releasing applications.*

 * [Jenkins](http://jenkins-ci.org/) - Provides server-based CI services, often seen as the successor to [Hudson](http://hudson-ci.org/).

 ## Database

-*Everything which simplifies interactions with the database*
+*Everything which simplifies interactions with the database.*

 * [jOOQ](http://www.jooq.org/) - Generates typesafe code based on SQL schema.
 * [Liquibase](http://www.liquibase.org/) - Source control for your database which can be embedded.